spacer

 Queensland State Library Interest

-The Brisbane Folk History Project has been contacted by the Queensland Music Coordinator in the State Library, Laura Dingle.
+The Brisbane Folk History Project has been contacted by the Queensland Music Coordinator in the State Library, Laurel Dingle.

 The collection Laura is working with is the John Oxley Library specializing exclusively in Queensland materials.